nickserv/add-hooks/README.md

 # `add-hooks`
 Emacs macro for setting multiple hooks.

 Typically, you would need to call `add-hook` multiple times with similar arguments to declare multiple functions for one hook, or vice versa.
-The `add-hooks` macro tidies up duplicate hook and function names, with syntax inspired by [`bind-key`](https://github.com/jwiegley/use-package/blob/master/bind-key.el).
+The `add-hooks` function tidies up duplicate hook and function names into a single declarative call (inspired by the [`bind-key`](https://github.com/jwiegley/use-package/blob/master/bind-key.el) package).

 ## Documentation
 ```
-add-hooks is an autoloaded Lisp macro in ‘add-hooks.el’.
+add-hooks is an autoloaded Lisp function in ‘add-hooks.el’.

-(add-hooks &rest PAIRS)
+(add-hooks PAIRS)

 Call `add-hook' on each cons pair in PAIRS.
 Each pair has a `car' for setting hooks and a `cdr' for setting